Authors of section

 • Cover promptly

-Any open wound needs to be protected from secondary contamination.
-A sealed dressing (e.g., antibiotic bead pouch, or vacuum-assisted wound closure (VAC)) can be used.
+All open wounds need to be protected from secondary contamination.
+A sealed dressing (eg, an antibiotic bead pouch, or vacuum-assisted closure device (VAC)) can be used.
 VACs help to reduce the size of an open wound and promote the formation of granulation tissue.
-It may permit early split-thickness skin graft closure.
+This device may permit early split-thickness skin graft closure.

-It is important to close a complex wound, especially involving a joint, as soon as the wound appears healthy (preferably at 5-7 days), rather than to leave it open and risk hospital infection.
+It is important to close a complex wound, especially one that involves a joint, as soon as the wound appears healthy (preferably at 5–7 days), rather than leaving it open and risking further infection.

 Any open wound needs to be protected from secondary contamination.